zarrs/zarrs_tools/docs/zarrs_reencode.md

           If specified, the array is encoded using the sharding codec.
           If any dimension has size zero, it will be set to match the array shape.

+      --ignore-input-sharding
+          If true, the sharding of the input will be ignored.

       --array-to-array-codecs <ARRAY_TO_ARRAY_CODECS>
           Array to array codecs.